Funkadelic (album)

-Funkadelic is the debut album by the American funk rock band Funkadelic, released in 1970 on Westbound Records.
+Funkadelic is the debut studio album by the American funk rock band Funkadelic, released in 1970 on Westbound Records.

 Background

-The group that would become Funkadelic was formed by George Clinton in 1964, as the unnamed backing section for his doo wop group The Parliaments.
+The group that would become Funkadelic was formed by George Clinton in 1964, as the unnamed backing section for his doo wop group the Parliaments.
 Funkadelic signed to Westbound in 1968.
 Around this time, the group's music evolved from soul and doo wop into a harder guitar-driven mix of psychedelic rock, soul and funk, much influenced by the popular musical (and political) movements of the time.
-Jimi Hendrix, Sly Stone, The MC5, and Vanilla Fudge were major inspirations.
+Jimi Hendrix, Sly Stone, MC5, and Vanilla Fudge were major inspirations.
 The band made their first live television performance on Say Brother on October 7, 1969.
 They played a jam with songs "Into My Own Thing" (a Sly Stone cover), "What Is Soul?", "(I Wanna) Testify", "I Was Made to Love Her" (a Stevie Wonder cover), "Friday Night, August 14th" and "Music for My Mother".

 On the group's self-titled debut, the credits listed organist Mickey Atkins plus Clinton, Tiki Fulwood, Eddie Hazel, Billy "Bass" Nelson, and Tawl Ross.
-The recording also included the rest of the Parliaments singers (still uncredited because of contractual concerns), several uncredited session musicians then employed by Motown, as well as Ray Monette (of Rare Earth).
+The recording also included the rest of the Parliaments singers (still uncredited because of contractual concerns), several uncredited members of Motown's in-house studio band The Funk Brothers, as well as Ray Monette (of Rare Earth).